League of Legends system requirements

 Storage 16GB HDD 16GB SSD

 Hitting or surpassing the League of Legends recommended specs will make the grind to Challenger much easier, with higher and more consistent frame rates.
 Don’t worry, they’re very achievable, albeit a small step up from the minimum.
 In terms of Radeon GPUs, you’re looking at an AMD HD 6950, or, for GeForce, check out the Nvidia GTX 560.
 Riot recommends chips akin to the Intel Core i5 3300 or AMD Ryzen 3 1200, so don’t fret if you don’t have the best gaming CPU.
-Additionally, you’ll need double the amount of RAM to a whopping 4GB.
+Additionally, you’ll need to double the amount of RAM to a whopping 4GB.

 Getting the right setup shouldn’t be too costly, leaving you all the more cash to spend on League of Legends cosmetics.
 But if you’re already wondering “how much have I spent on League of Legends?“, you can find out now.
-For the meta conscious amongst you, here’s an up-to-date list of the best League of Legends characters for your ranked ladder grind.
+For the meta-conscious amongst you, here’s an up-to-date list of the best League of Legends characters for your ranked ladder grind.